Rock Pippin

 Tree

 Tree very thrifty, large, and productive.
-Branches open and spreading.
-Shoots stout and dark.
-Foliage large and scattered.
-(Warder 1867.)
+Branches open, spreading.
+Shoots stout, dark.
+Foliage large, scattered.
+(Warder; not described by Downing.)

 Fruit